Gods' Games We Play

 Gods' Games We Play (神はに飢えている。, Kami wa Gēmu ni Ueteiru) is a Japanese light novel series written by Kei Sazane and illustrated by Toiro Tomose.
 It began serialization online in September 2020 on Kadokawa's user-generated novel publishing website, Kakuyomu.
 It was later published by Media Factory, with nine volumes under the MF Bunko J imprint since January 2021.
-A manga adaptation with art by Kapiko Toriumi has been serialized in Media Factory's seinen manga magazine Monthly Comic Alive since August 2021.
-It has been collected five tankōbon volumes.
+A manga adaptation with art by Kapiko Toriumi was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from August 2021 to December 2025.
+It has been collected in six tankōbon volumes.
 An anime television series adaptation produced by Liden Films aired from April to June 2024.

 Premise

 "Play of the Gods" is the battle of wits created by gods who grow bored and have too much free time.
 The people who have received Arise, a special power, are known as Apostles, and they are allowed to compete in the "Play of the Gods", if they can achieve ten victories, they will be granted a wish.
 However, there has yet to be a victor.
 Leoleshea, a former Goddess, awakes from a long slumber and declares, "Bring forth the person who is the best in this era!"
 Fay, a human who is currently undefeated, has achieved three straight victories in the game, and who is expected to be the "best rookie in recent years", is nominated.
 He decides to team up with Leoleshea and take on the "Play of the Gods".
 Thus, the battle of wits between Fay and Leoleshea begins.